RDG communications protocol

 The Rail Delivery Group (RDG) brings together all passenger and freight operators with Network Rail and HS2, providing services and support to enable them to succeed by delivering better services for their customers.
 This ultimately benefits taxpayers and the economy.

-We organise our activity into four core portfolios: customer experience; today’s railway; industry reform; and tomorrow’s railway.
+We organise our activity into core portfolios: customer experience and today’s railway.
 We support these portfolios through communications and engagement activity, and improvements in how the RDG is organised and operates.
 We also provide support and give a voice to freight and train operators, as well as delivering important national ticketing, information and reservation services for passengers and staff on behalf of member companies.